pak3nuh/hollywood/doc/research/Deliverables.md

 ## V0.1.2

 - Implements serialization validations on the code generator
-- Change code generation to provide proxies with serialized message comunication
+- Change code generation to provide proxies with serialized message communication

+## V0.1.3

+- Implements the remaining two serialization strategies
+- Change the code generator to use the other serialization strategies

 ## V0.2.0